agersant/charlotta-combos/oki.md

 <video src="/assets/videos/oki-flip-grab-fM.mp4" controls="controls"></video>

+{% include bubble.html content="This looks similar to a dropped combo." %}

 ## After <embed heavy> Ball

 You can manually time a <combo>66H</combo>, only if the opponent does not backroll.